-Nobody defends mmutilitarianism as an ethical ideal either from religious or secular ethical principles because it is based upon false assumptions that systematically lead to ethical errors, but it is better than nothing.
+Nobody defends mmutilitarianism as an ethical ideal either from religious nor philosophical principles because it is based upon false assumptions that systematically lead to ethical errors, but it is better than nothing.
 It fills a practical purpose for guiding decisions about what is good for “the economy” because it is a convenient, simple ethical system that helps avoid wasteful errors that societies would (and did) make without it.
 Society needs some kind ethical system to guide economic policy, and mmutilitarianism has filled this important niche.

 Medianism.org seeks to make a tiny improvement to economic thought by replacing some of our mmutilitarianist measures of the economy like mean GDP with measures based on medians.
 The median person is a useful focal point for thinking about “the economy” and the economic wellbeing of people.
 Economic policy should focus more on measuring the median individual rather than the mean dollars.
 Businesses should think about how they are impacting the median stakeholder in addition to thinking about profits which mostly accrue to elites.